brunomaga/brunomaga.github.io/_posts/2018-02-20-Algebra-for-ML.md

 tags: [machinelearning]
 ---

-I decided to compile a summary of topics in algebra that are relevant to ML.
+I compiled a summary of algebra topics that are relevant to ML.
 Most information is extracted from books in the <a href="{{ site.resources_permalink }}">resources</a> section.

 ### Properties of Matrices